-Abbey Meadows combines high standards with a broad and rich curriculum.
+The EYFS team at Abbey Meadows combines high standards with a broad and rich curriculum.
 Great emphasis is placed on planning so that there is continuity, progression, challenge and pace.
-In foundation stage, the children follow EYFS.
+In foundation stage, the children follow the EYFS Development Matters curriculum.
 This curriculum is based around the following 7 broad subheadings;

 - Knowledge and Understanding of the World

 - Problem Solving, Reasoning and Numeracy

 In Key Stage 1 and 2, we follow our own schemes of work based on the new national curriculum.
 Our schemes of work are developed to meet the needs of our children.
 On the class pages you will find a topic overview for each year group.

 Each half-term Class Teachers send home a curriculum newsletter with more details about what your child is learning.

 All our Key Stage 1 and Key Stage 2 children will be taught English, Maths, Science, Art and Design, Computing, Geography, History, Music and PE.
 Key Stage 2 children must also study a foreign language.
 Here's a breakdown by topic:

 - Phonics and reading for pleasure is a priority